Quick Facts:

 NC-based Duke Energy is the one of the world’s largest corporate electric utilities and one of its biggest carbon polluters.

 Rather than transitioning quickly to renewable energy, Duke does only enough to make it look green, while rapidly building out its fracked gas infrastructure, spewing more and more climate-wrecking methane into the atmosphere.
-Tell the Utilities Commission to reject Duke’s latest climate-wrecking 15-year plan!
+Bizarrely, Duke even sees gas as part of the path to decarbonization!
+Learn more here about how the Utilities Commission failed to keep gas out of the NC Carbon Plan.

 Duke’s business model is: build power plants, raise rates, control government and distort public debate.
 Not just in NC, but everywhere it operates monopoly utilities.
 That’s why we helped launch the 6-state Duke Energy Accountability Coalition.